What to Do on Thanksgiving Day

 Use fall and Thanksgiving words to make this an easy game for all ages.
 Simply write themed words on a paper and have teams take turns drawing them to see who can guess the fastest.

 Now, this is possibly the cutest idea I’ve ever seen.
 Have kids make these simple clothespin turkeys, then attach them to their shirts.
 It becomes a game of tag to get the clothespins off.
 Don’t just let the kids do this one.
 It’s a playful game for everyone!

 Check it out HERE at Let’s Get Together

 Looking for more ways to be playful with your kids?

-Friends, wait for the madness of shopping and put the phones away for one day.
+Friends, wait a day for the madness of shopping and put the phones away.
 Instead, make this Thanksgiving about connecting with the people that mean the most to you.

 You May Also Enjoy…